Rescue of Bat 21 Bravo: Surrounded by North Vietnamese

 Hambleton parachuted into the middle of more than 30,000 troops pouring across the border into South Vietnam.
 When Hambleton's URC-64 rescue radio beeped, Jankowski responded, and was surprised to learn that Hambleton was above him descending in his parachute.
 Jankowski followed Hambleton down.
-Hambleton was concealed by a low fog bank as he landed in a dry rice paddy, unseen by the NVA troops.
+Hambleton was concealed by a low fog bank as he landed in a dry rice paddy, unseen by the PAVN troops.

 As Jankowski observed Hambleton land, his aircraft came under heavy antiaircraft fire.
-He was astonished at the huge number of NVA troops, equipment, and heavy weapons in the area.
+He was astonished at the huge number of PAVN troops, equipment, and heavy weapons in the area.
 Hambleton found refuge in a group of bushes in the middle of the rice paddy.
-NVA troops were less than 100 m away.
-Jankowski fixed Hambleton's location 2 km north of the Cam Lo Bridge and just north of TL-88, a major east-west secondary road.
+PAVN troops were less than 100 m away.
+Jankowski fixed Hambleton's location 2 km north of the Cam Lo Bridge and just north of TL-88, a major east–west secondary road.

 Kempton and Jankowski relayed Hambleton's coordinates to King 22, a HC-130 search and rescue (SAR) aircraft operating just south of Quảng Trị.
 Recovering Hambleton quickly was essential, as the odds of recovering downed airmen dropped below twenty percent if the aircrew member was on the ground after four hours.
-But their efforts would be severely hampered by the huge number of troops and large quantity of anti-aircraft fire in the area, some of it supporting the NVA's efforts to capture and protect the Cam Lo Bridge near Hambleton's position.
+But their efforts would be severely hampered by the huge number of troops and large quantity of anti-aircraft fire in the area, some of it supporting the PAVN's efforts to capture and protect the Cam Lo Bridge near Hambleton's position.

 At about the same time that Hambleton was shot down, Capt.
-John Ripley, adviser to the 3rd Vietnamese Marine Battalion, blew up the key Highway QL-1 bridge over the Cua Viet River, east of Hambleton's position, at Đông Hà.
-The NVA re-routed thousands of troops, dozens of tanks and other equipment west along TL-88, immediately in front of Hambleton's position, to the Cam Lo River bridge 8 km to the west.
+John Ripley, adviser to the Vietnamese 3rd Marine Battalion, blew up the key Highway QL-1 bridge over the Cua Viet River, east of Hambleton's position, at Đông Hà.
+The PAVN re-routed thousands of troops, dozens of tanks and other equipment west along TL-88, immediately in front of Hambleton's position, to the Cam Lo River bridge 8 km to the west.